CUCyber/class/2810-19-fall/5-windows-adusersandgroups.md

 * Organizational Unit - Container for assigning permissions of any leaf node
 * Domain - Domain that people are allowed to sign into
 * Forest - Group of Domains

+### PowerShell Lab

+1. Get into pairs
+2. Add user for each member in your pair
+3. Reset password for Administrator
+4. Create new group called "Blue Team"
+5. Add your users to the group
+6. Remove both users

 ## Questions?